 - Strategies to overcome the stigma associated with depression and other mental illnesses

-- Medical and psychotherapy treatments
+- Medical and psychological treatments

 - Assisting people who need help identifying and accessing mental health services